davidmreed/ktema-org-zola/content/articles/2023-01-25-build-orgs-part-2.md

 We don't know whether Permission Set (License) assignment happens first, or unmanaged metadata deployment.
 This does make a difference, because assigning a Permission Set License in some cases exposes metadata entities to the user that otherwise would not be visible even in the context of a Metadata API deployment.
 We can devise an experiment to figure out the order of operations.

-We set up an innocuous package containing only a single Apex unit test, which asserts that a specific custom field (`Test__c`) is present on the `Benefit` sObject, which is part of the Loyalty Management product.
-We do not include `Test__c` in the package.
-We add a directory of unpackaged metadata that includes `Test__c` as part of `Benefit.object`.
+We set up an innocuous package containing only inert metadata, such as a single Apex class that does nothing, plus a Permission Set that assigns access to that class.
+We add a directory of unpackaged metadata that includes a static reference to the `Benefit` sObject. `Benefit` is part of the Loyalty Management product, which uses a Permission Set License to expose its schema to the user.
 In the package configuration in `sfdx-project.json`, we add the customization:

 ```json
 {